Fiserv/silvercore/docs/main-cases/15-audit.md

 # Audit and Monitoring

-After you implement SilverCore APIs our operations team is responsible for ensuring that the APIs are available and performing as expected to maintain a seamless experience for your consumers.
+After you implement Silvercore APIs our operations team is responsible for ensuring that the APIs are available and performing as expected to maintain a seamless experience for your consumers.

 Proactive detection of API traffic and performance issues is a key component to the team's success.
 As API traffic increases, without access to in-depth data analysis and contextual alerting, the ability to meet customer service-level agreements (SLAs) may be put at risk.